 Not all suppliers offer the same range of print and finishing options.
 Evaluate:

 A supplier with broader print and finishing capabilities gives you room to evolve your packaging as your brand grows.
 Being locked into a supplier who cannot support your next design direction forces a disruptive switch later.
-Explore the range of options on our Customization page.
+Explore practical print options in the egg carton printing guide, interior-branding opportunities on Inside Print, and finish trade-offs on Customization.

 3. Format range